The Data Center Rundown

 Should Musk's AI energy demands be prioritized over local residential power needs?

-Starcloud successfully launched an orbital AI data center, testing off-planet compute as a potential solution for terrestrial constraints like power and cooling, while facing unresolved questions regarding operational costs and long-term viability.
+Starcloud successfully deployed an orbital AI data center utilizing NVIDIA H100 GPUs, representing a critical test for off-planet computing as a potential solution to terrestrial constraints like power and cooling, although long-term viability and cost remain open questions.

 Read at Data Center Frontier →